Zucchini & Bacon Gouda Quiche Recipe

-Begin by preparing a 9″ unbaked pie crust.
+Begin by preparing a 9″ unbaked pie crust (you could also try a homemade pie crust).
 Preheat oven to 350 degrees.
 In a frying pan, cook, drain, cool and crumble bacon.

 Prepare the leeks by cutting off the root ends and tender white to light green tops from the tough green stems.
 Wash them well and then slice them in half lengthwise.
 Now thinly slice them across.
 Discard the bacon grease from your frying pan, and over medium heat saute the leeks with bacon drippings until they are slightly caramelized.